 Last updated on January 1, 2019

 The Indonesian term for “alphabet” is abjad, and for “letter (of the alphabet)” huruf.
 Both these words are borrowed from Arabic.
-Just as the English word “alphabet” derives from the first two letters of the Greek alphabet (alpha and beta), so too the Arabic term abjad is a snapshot of the first four letters of the Arabic alphabet (ā b t t j h hd).
+Just as the English word “alphabet” derives from the first two letters of the Greek alphabet (alpha and beta), so too the Arabic term abjad is a snapshot of the first four letters of the Arabic alphabet (ā b t t j h h d d).
 And just as the English words “letter” and “literally” are etymologically related (both ultimately descended from the Latin litera), so too in Indonesian the words huruf (letter) and harfiah or harafiah (literally) are derived from the same Arabic root: h-r-f.

 The Indonesian alphabet, with its combination of Arabic terminology and European letters that are pronounced Dutch-style, preserves a memory of the history of literacy in Indonesia.
 With the arrival of Islam the Arabic abjad became widely used in the islands of Indonesia, but during the era of Dutch colonial rule it was almost wholly displaced in everyday life by the Western European alphabet inherited from the Roman empire.